 Disclosure: Princess Cruises covered my airfare, gratuities, and stateroom cabin.
 I was given credit allowance.

 As I mentioned in the previous post, my husband and I set on the Caribbean Princess on Memorial Day weekend.
 Our Caribbean weekend getaway took us from Fort Lauderdale, Florida to Princess Cays, Bahamas, which is their exclusive port of call and beach on the southern portion of the island of Eleuthera in the Bahamas.
+I highly recommend this Caribbean cruise guide if you’ve never cruised to the Caribbeans before.

 The island of Eleuthera is long, thin, and stretches out 110 miles.
 Also known as the “Birthplace of the Bahamas”, Eleuthera’s background history is interesting.
 It was named by a group of English Puritans, who were also known as Eleutheran Adventurers, who settled on the island in 1648 to free themselves of religious persecution.
 Thus, the name of the island is derived from the feminine form of the Greek adjective ἐλεύθερος, eleutheros, which means free.
 True to its name, it offers unspoiled beaches, including Princess Cays, Bahamas, which is located on 30 acres of beach.
 The earliest inhabitants of the island were the Arawak Indians, who had migrated from South America in the 9th century.
 Princess Cays features over a half-mile of white sand shoreline, turquoise waters, and lush mangrove trees.